home / skills / aaronontheweb / dotnet-skills / microsoft-extensions-configuration

 ## Why Configuration Validation Matters

 **The Problem:** Applications often fail at runtime due to misconfiguration - missing connection strings, invalid URLs, out-of-range values.
-These failures happen deep in business logic, far from where configuration is loaded, making debugging difficult.
+These failures happen deep in business logic, far from where configuration is loaded.

 **The Solution:** Validate configuration at startup.
-If configuration is invalid, the application fails immediately with a clear error message.
-This is the "fail fast" principle.
+If invalid, fail immediately with a clear error message.

 ```csharp